ConnorHowell/vwflash-docs/flashing/flashing-with-vwflash.md

 ---

 ## Prerequisites
+{: .info} Counterfeit OpenPort cables are not supported and unreliable, and other J2534 interfaces are completely untested.
 * Compatible OBD adapter Macchina A0 ([instructions for building a clone](https://github.com/Switchleg1/AMAleg)) or Tactrix OpenPort (genuine).
 * Unlock FRF (`FL_8V0906259H__0001.frf` or `FL_5G0906259Q__0005.frf`)
 * VW_Flash_GUI distribution package from ["Releases"](https://github.com/bri3d/VW_Flash/releases) on GitHub.